abhiwand/atk/api-doc/src/main/resources/python/frame/cumulative_percent.rst

-Builds new column in current frame with a cumulative percent sum.
+Add column to frame with cumulative percent sum.

 A cumulative percent sum is computed by sequentially stepping through the column values and keeping track of the current percentage of the total sum